Campaign Director

 Strategic Plan: 2024–2027 – Building a Healthy Approach

-The organization’s strategic plan is built on ambition, courage, humility, and optimism as Coast responds to urgent challenges such as the toxic drug crisis, homelessness, and rising mental health needs across British Columbia.
+Coast’s strategic plan is grounded in compassion, courage, humility, and optimism as the organization responds to urgent challenges such as the toxic drug crisis, homelessness, and growing mental health needs across British Columbia.

 Three Pillars of Support